 Congratulations!
-You've just made the first step towards a healthier lifestyle and a healthy body weight.
+You've just made the first step towards a healthier lifestyle and body weight.
 Just by clicking on this link, you've shown that you're interested in making some positive changes.

 The next step is a comprehensive nutrition, health and lifestyle assessment to help you set your nutrition goals.
 This is the best way to provide you with healthy eating advice and strategies tailored to your individual needs.
-Learn more about Nutrition Consulting with Leslie Beck.
+Learn more about working with Leslie Beck.

-Please call my office at 416-915-9100or email: email@example.com to book an appointment or go to www.dietitians.ca to find a registered dietitian in your area.
+Please call my office at 416-926-2698 ext.
+3 to book an appointment or go to www.dietitians.ca to find a registered dietitian in your area.
 In the meantime, here is some information to help you get started.

 Before You Start a Weight Loss Program

-Making changes isn't easy for any of us.
-But the benefits of a slimmer, trimmer body and improved energy and self-esteem levels, will make it worth the effort.
+Making change isn't easy for many people.
+But the benefits of a leaner and healthier body and improved energy and self-esteem levels, will make it worth the effort.